jdstone/flight-check-in-flask/README.md

 # Automatic Flight Check-in

-:warning: ⚠ this software no longer functions and is available for a proof of concept only.
+:warning: This software no longer functions and is available for a proof of concept only.

 ## TL;DR